Find the Best Property Management System

 Some property management solutions fall into the “best-of-breed” category, meaning they specialize in serving a specific aspect of property management, such as online rent collection, computerized maintenance management (CMMS), or marketing and advertising.
+This is especially true where you find tools billed as landlord software.
 While these tools can help landlords and leasing companies perform well in certain areas, they are only valuable insomuch as they integrate with larger workflows.
 An unseasoned software buyer can often end up using –and paying for– eight or nine different systems to manage one community.

 Often, the better strategy is to find a solution that addresses your property management needs from end-to-end.
 In the industry, these are referred to as “software suites” or “integrated systems.”
 Purchasing a software suite, of course, means you’ll need to evaluate any legacy applications.
 Are you satisfied with their functionality?
 Will they be duplicated by a new system?
 Some vendors also offer modular pricing, which means you pay only for what you use and can select and add features as needed.
 This can be helpful if you want to address multiple operational areas without paying for an enterprise product suite.

 No matter your inclination, make sure you read property management software reviews and run a free trial or demo before making a decision.

 Free Property Management Software

 As with any business software vertical, the property management market is home to a handful of free or open-source options.
 These are usually designed to give private owners, landlords, and growing firms the chance to work efficiently without committing to a monthly subscription rate or heft upfront licensing fee.
 Most of these are limited to basic rent-collecting features and document management, and free software vendors aren’t known for their longevity or reliable customer support.